 NOTE: A list of this year’s scholarship winners and their schools follows this release.

-Pengrowth-Nova Scotia Energy Scholarship Program and Energy Innovation Grant recipients are chosen based on academic standing, community involvement and interest in the Nova Scotia energy industry.
-Scholarship recipients are enrolled at the Nova Scotia Community College and in widely recognized programs at universities across Canada.
+This year’s Pengrowth-Nova Scotia Energy Scholarship Program recipients were chosen based on their academic standing, community involvement and interest in the Nova Scotia energy industry.

 “It is great to see students interested in working in the energy sector, and Pengrowth is happy to provide financial assistance to help these students become involved in the ever-growing Nova Scotia energy field,” said Jim MacDonald, director of Pengrowth’s East Operations.